pmean/build-website/text/06/PvalueEqualsOne.md

 the sample results or a result more extreme.
 With this data set, every other possible table with the same fixed marginals is more extreme than the table that you observed.
-So it would be very logical and very proper to state that the two-sided p-value for Fisher\'s Exact Test is 1.0 in this situation.
+So it would be very logical and very proper to state that the two-sided p-value for Fisher's Exact Test is 1.0 in this situation.

 Would it help to point out that this reviewer is wrong in stating that the p-value can never equal 1.0?
 Not really.
-You don\'t want to pick a fight with a peer reviewer unless one of their suggestions does serious violence to the data.
+You don't want to pick a fight with a peer reviewer unless one of their suggestions does serious violence to the data.
 So the polite response is to thank the reviewer for his/her comment and save your ammunition for another battle.